ben-uttley/m.css/doc/documentation/doxygen.rst

 -   Table of contents is generated for compound references as well, containing all sections of detailed description together with anchors to member listings
--   Private members and anonymous namespaces are always ignored, however private virtual functions are listed in case they are documented.
+-   By default private members and anonymous namespaces are always ignored, however private virtual functions are listed in case they are documented.
     See `Private virtual functions`_ for more information.
--   Inner classes are listed in the public/protected type sections instead of being listed in a separate section ignoring their public/private status
+-   Inner classes are listed in the public/protected type sections instead of being listed in a separate section (by default ignoring their public/private status)
 -   Class references contain also their template specification on the linked page
 -   Function signatures don't contain :cpp:`constexpr` and :cpp:`noexcept`